What are Common Car Noises?

 Whistling Under Hood

 Your radiator cap basically ensures that the pressure in your radiator stays regulated, which is important for the coolant system to circulate properly in your vehicle.

 If the gasket on your radiator cap malfunctions, it will allow coolant to boil off and evaporate, which can lead to some pretty serious problems for your engine (most notably, overheating).

 The fix can be a bit pricey, but it can get much more expensive if the problem is left alone for too long.
-In the interest of keeping your car operating smoothly and safely, it’s definitely worth getting it checked out.
+If you hear a whistling noise from under the hood it is definitely worth getting it checked out.

 Pistons are one of those car components that you want running properly at all times.
 If you do not keep up with regular car maintenance and annual checkups, you run the risk of potentially having to spend thousands of dollars on a complicated engine repair or replacement.

 Make sure you keep up with regularly scheduled oil changes, and have your trusted repair professional inspect your engine annually.

 If you hear any ticking coming from under your hood, it may be to late to fix without a large repair bill.
 But there is a chance you can get out without it costing an arm and a leg.

 We sincerely hope you paid attention to the advice we gave on number 8 of this list.
 But if we’re already past that and you hear this noise?
 Get your car in a shop ASAP.

 Radiators are definitely not supposed to sound like an old-fashioned coffee percolator.
 If this problem is not quickly remedied, you could be facing total engine failure in the not-so-distant future.
 In the meantime, if you’re dependent on a vehicle for daily commutes, we recommend shopping for a reasonably priced rental, or asking someone you know to let you ride with them.